 The clinical presentation for endometrial hyperplasia is the same as for endometrial carcinoma.
 This is discussed in detail separately.
 (See "Endometrial carcinoma: Clinical features and diagnosis", section on 'Clinical presentation'.)

 DIAGNOSIS — Endometrial hyperplasia is a histologic diagnosis made based upon the results of evaluation of an endometrial biopsy, curettage sample, or hysterectomy specimen.

 Diagnostic methods are the same as for endometrial carcinoma and are discussed in detail separately.
 (See "Endometrial carcinoma: Clinical features and diagnosis".)

 DIFFERENTIAL DIAGNOSIS — The differential diagnosis of endometrial hyperplasia includes other conditions that present with abnormal uterine bleeding.
 Women with presumed uterine bleeding should be evaluated to confirm that the source of the blood is the uterus, and not another part of the genital tract or the anus or rectum.
 The etiologies of uterine bleeding and other sources of genital tract bleeding are discussed separately.
 (See "Differential diagnosis of genital tract bleeding in women".)

 In addition, for women who present with abnormal finding on cervical cytology, the differential diagnosis includes benign endometrium and cervical neoplasia.
 (See "Cervical and vaginal cytology: Interpretation of results", section on 'Benign-appearing endometrial cells in a woman ≥40 years' and "Cervical cytology: Evaluation of atypical and malignant glandular cells", section on 'Risk of premalignant or malignant disease'.)

 FURTHER EVALUATION AFTER ENDOMETRIAL SAMPLING

 Negative endometrial sampling

-Office endometrial biopsy with insufficient endometrial cells — Women with an endometrial biopsy result that has insufficient endometrial cells and for whom there is a clinical concern for neoplasm should have sampling repeated with an office biopsy or dilation and curettage (D&C).
+Insufficient cells on endometrial biopsy — Women with an endometrial biopsy result that has insufficient endometrial cells and for whom there is a clinical concern for neoplasm should have sampling repeated with an office biopsy or dilation and curettage (D&C).
 If two office endometrial biopsies have been unsuccessful, a D&C should be performed.
 Cervical stenosis, a common cause of an unsuccessful biopsy, can be managed with preprocedure cervical preparation or dilation.
 (See "Endometrial sampling procedures", section on 'Cervical preparation and dilation'.)